-The subject, buildings on a hill beyond an apparently terraced foreground, is unidentified, but may be Italian; see the Introduction to this section for further brief discussion and dating.
+The subject, a large town with towers and spires on a hillside, is unidentified, but may be Italian; see the Introduction to this section for further brief discussion and dating.

 These torn-up sheets all fall within an extensive grouping dated in Finberg’s 1909 Inventory to about 1830–41, comprising drawings of similar format and technique: